-MHIC has formed Healthy Neighborhoods Equity Fund II Limited Partnership (HNEF II) for the purpose of investing in or making loans to operating limited partnerships and limited liability companies that intend to engage in the construction or rehabilitation of mixed-income, mixed-use commercial and residential developments (project partnerships).
-A subsidiary of MHIC will serve as the general partner of the entity.
+MHIC has formed HNEF II LP for the purpose of investing in or making loans to operating limited partnerships and limited liability companies that intend to engage in the construction or rehabilitation of mixed-income, mixed-use commercial and residential developments (project partnerships).

-As of December 31, 2021, MHIC has secured \$50,000,000 in commitments of capital from investors which will be limited partners in HNEF II.
-As of December 31, 2021, MHIC has loaned \$8,215,821 to project partnerships to bridge investor capital for HNEF II.
+As of December 31, 2022, MHIC has secured approximately \$40,000,000 in commitments of capital from investors which have been admitted as limited partners in HNEF II.
+MHIC is committed to contributing approximately \$2,000,000 to HNEF II.
+As of December 31, 2022, MHIC has advanced \$9,450,000 to HNEF II LP to bridge investor capital.